Teradata/developer-resources/docs/install-ai-unlimited/demo/index.md

 # Demo installation

-To share with your broader team what AI Unlimited can do, use the **demo installation**.
+To share what AI Unlimited can do with your broader team, use the demo installation.

-It puts the AI Unlimited workspace service and JupyterLab, with the AI Unlimited Jupyter Kernel, on your CSP on the same instance.
-This is the best setup for showing how the overall system works, while also showing [ClearScape Analytics](https://www.teradata.com/platform/clearscape-analytics?) workloads.
+It puts AI Unlimited and JupyterLab, with the AI Unlimited Jupyter Kernel, on your CSP on the same instance.
+This is the best setup for showing how the overall system works, while also showing analytics workloads.

-***first para: best to say "cloud" before "instance"? leave it out? some other word? "instance" begs the question "of what?'***
+***"instance" begs the question "of what?" - What's the best word here: maybe "virtual machine"?***